Chart Color Schemes

 Educational attainment in Craignish - Dundowran Beach aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.7%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most prevalent at 13.0%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.3%).
-Vocational credentials are held by 44.1% of residents aged 15+, with advanced diplomas at 11.8% and certificates at 32.3%.
-Educational participation is high, with 26.2% of residents currently enrolled in formal education, including 10.7% in primary, 9.0% in secondary, and 1.8% in tertiary education.
+The area has university qualification rates of 18.7%, which is significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 13.0%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.3%).
+Trade and technical skills are prominent, with 44.1% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.8% and certificates at 32.3%.

 Educational participation is notably high, with 26.2% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 9.0% in secondary education, and 1.8% pursuing tertiary education.